Local Restrictions Support Grant (Closed) Addendum

 - required to close due to restrictions imposed by government, and

 - paying business rates for the premises before restrictions started

-If your business premises has closed but you are operating a click and collect service, you can still apply.
+If your business premises is required to close but you are operating a click and collect service, you can still apply.
 This could be a pub or restaurant operating a takeaway service, or a shop offering home delivery as an alternative to your usual business.

 Businesses with more than one qualifying property will receive more than one grant.

-You can complete the application for your business if you were the ratepayer on the first full day of local or national restrictions (5 November 2020).
+You can complete the application for your business if you were the ratepayer on the first full day of local or national restrictions.
 The funding will be paid to you as the ratepayer.

 You will need to provide your:

 - business rates account reference and rateable value

 - business bank account details